 - 1. Do not delay in reporting any and all concerns appropriately, whoever might be involved and whatever the concern might be. - 2.
-Do not indulge in any inappropriate behaviour or make remarks open to misinterpretation, particularly of a sexual nature. - 3.
-Do not ask leading questions or investigate an allegation. - 4.
+Do not indulge in any inappropriate behaviour involving a child or young person, or make remarks open to misinterpretation, particularly of a sexual nature. - 3.
+Do not ask leading questions or investigate an allegation yourself. - 4.
 Do not promise to keep anything secret. - 5.
 Do not allow yourself to be drawn in to inappropriate behaviour (such as fun fights or horseplay). - 6.
 Do not interact with a current child or young person via any form of social media. - 7.
 Do not take, display or use photographs of students without their permission, or store images of children and young people on personal devices. - 8.
 Do not agree to give any medication to children or young people unless you have specific permission to do so.
 This must then be recorded as per the School's policies and procedures. - 9.
 Do not share private information inappropriately. - 10.
-Do not delay in responding appropriately and with due care to a child or young person's concerns, or to any concern regarding their safety: you are in a position of trust.
+Do not delay in responding appropriately and with due care to a child or young person's concerns, or to any concern regarding their safety: you are in a position of trust and you must respond to and report any concerns immediately.